 Buying your home will most likely be the largest purchase of your entire life.
 It only makes sense, then, that you want to find the mortgage that is exactly right for you and your unique circumstances.
 So what is the best type of loan for you?
 The shortest and best answer is: It depends.
 No two home buyers are alike in every respect, and the best option (of which there are many) varies from buyer to buyer.
-So let’s see how to find out which type of loan is best for you in Los Angeles.
+So let’s see how to find out which type of loan is best for you in Riverside.

 Three Key Factors for Determining the Best Type of Loan

-When you boil it down to the essentials, determining which type of loan is best for you in Los Angeles involves basically three main factors or considerations.
+When you boil it down to the essentials, determining which type of loan is best for you in Riverside involves basically three main factors or considerations.
 These are 1) the type of mortgage (conventional or government-backed), 2) the type of interest rate (fixed or adjustable), and the loan size (conforming or non-conforming).
 Now, we just need to examine each of these factors in a little more depth.

 Type of Mortgage